 Answers to frequently asked questions about coronavirus (COVID-19) and care provision for our clients and their families.
-We follow latest government guidance on infection prevention and control in adult social care settings.

 I am reliant on my Agincare care workers, what will happen if they are no longer able to come?